Cleft palate repair

 When can my baby feed?

-We are happy for your baby to feed as soon as he or she is awake after the anaesthetic.
+We are happy for your baby to feed as soon as they are awake after the anaesthetic.
 The first feed may be difficult.
 If your baby is struggling to feed, we may suggest using a naso-gastric tube, passed into one nostril and down into the stomach, for the first few feeds.

 What happens afterwards?